 For bacteria testing, a sterile container must be used and all chlorine must be cleared from the water system.
 Containers supplied by water testing labs will have a chemical present to remove any chlorine in the sample.
 Many labs recommend removing the aerator from the faucet and sterilizing the end of the faucet with a flame or rubbing alcohol before collecting the water sample.
 Allow the water to run for a few minutes before collecting the water in the sample bottle.
 Remove the cap from the bottle, but take care to avoid contaminating the cap or the bottle.
 Do not set the cap down on anything and do not touch the inside of the cap or the bottle with your hands.
 Run water into the bottle, carefully secure the lid, keep the sample cool, and deliver it to the lab within 24 hours.
 For this specific test, the shorter the time that elapses between collection and analysis, the more reliable the results will be.
 Make sure you contact the lab to determine how and when the sample should be shipped or dropped off at the lab to ensure accurate results.
 Because of the time limits necessary for bacteria sampling, most labs will not accept water samples on Fridays or before holidays.

-Special Instructions for Corrosion Samples
+Special Instructions for Lead and Copper Corrosion Samples

 Prepared by Stephanie Clemens, research assistant, and Bryan Swistock, senior extension associate.